nemediano/nemediano.github.io/resume.md

 My focus was computer graphics, so I provided support for DX11, DX12 and Vulkan.
 I also contributed with backend and samples to [Big Wheels](https://github.com/google/bigwheels){:target="_blank" rel="noreferrer noopener"}, a graphics framework that later became open source.

-Stadia was shut down in January of 2023, and after jumping on several projects I switched to a Software Engineer position and became part of the Platforms and Ecosystems organization.
+Stadia was shut down in January of 2023.
+After jumping on several projects, I switched to a Software Engineer position and became part of the Platforms and Ecosystems organization.
-At P&E, where I work today; I contribute to shape Google’s [vision on XR](https://arvr.google.com/){:target="_blank" rel="noreferrer noopener"}.
+At P&E, --where I work today--, I contribute to shape Google’s [vision on XR](https://arvr.google.com/){:target="_blank" rel="noreferrer noopener"}.

 ### Nvidia